Chuck Hagel: Early life, education, military, and early political career

 Hagel was born in North Platte, Nebraska, a son of Charles Dean Hagel, and his wife Elizabeth (Betty) Dunn.
 His father was of German heritage, while his mother was of Irish and Polish ancestry.
 Growing up, Hagel lived across Nebraska; in Ainsworth, Rushville, Scottsbluff, Terrytown, York and Columbus.
 Hagel was the oldest of four brothers.
 His father, a veteran of World War II, died suddenly on Christmas morning, 1962, at the age of 39, when Hagel was 16.
-He graduated from St. Bonaventure High School (now Scotus Central Catholic High School) in Columbus, Nebraska, in 1964, attended Brown Institute for radio and TV through 1966, and earned a BGS degree with a concentration in history from the University of Nebraska at Omaha in 1971.
+He graduated from St. Bonaventure High School (now Scotus Central Catholic High School) in Columbus, Nebraska, in 1964, attended Brown Institute for radio and TV through 1966, and earned a BGS degree with a concentration in history from the University of Nebraska Omaha in 1971.

 Hagel volunteered to be drafted into the United States Army during the Vietnam War, rejecting a draft board recommendation that he go to college instead.
 He served in the United States Army infantry in Vietnam from 1967 to 1968.
 As a sergeant (E-5), he served as an infantry squad leader in the 9th Infantry Division.
-Hagel served in the same infantry squad as his younger brother Tom, and they are thought to be the only American brothers to have done so during the Vietnam War.
+Hagel served in the same infantry squad as his younger brother Tom, and they are thought to be the only American brothers to have done so during the war.
 They also saved each other's lives on separate occasions.
 Hagel received the Vietnamese Cross of Gallantry, two Purple Hearts, the Army Commendation Medal, and the Combat Infantryman Badge.

 After his discharge, he worked as a radio newscaster and talk show host in Omaha from 1969 to 1971 while finishing college on Veterans Administration (VA) assistance under the GI Bill.

 In 1971, Hagel was hired as a staffer for Congressman John Y. McCollister (R-NE), serving until 1977.
 For the next four years, he worked as a lobbyist for Firestone Tire and Rubber Company, and in 1980, he served as an organizer for the successful presidential campaign of former California Governor Ronald Reagan.

 After Reagan's inauguration as president, Hagel was named deputy administrator of the Veterans Administration.
 In 1982, however, he resigned over a disagreement with VA Administrator Robert P. Nimmo, who was intent on cutting funding for VA programs.
 Nimmo had referred to veterans groups as "greedy", and to Agent Orange as not much worse than a "little teenage acne."